Cromies/whizzimo-app/README.md

 # whizzimo-app

-Whizzimo Desktop Client for Windows
+Whizzimo Desktop Client for Windows and Mac

 # Developers notes